-This week, we are getting our hands dirty to bring you the Top 10 Plant-Powered Comic Book Characters.
+There’s no better time than Earth Day to get our hands dirty and bring you the top 10 plant-powered comic book characters.
 Many of these heroes and villains have their roots in horror origins and strange science, but one thing is for sure — their super powers are all organic!

 White Mercy is a plant-based life form like no other.
 In fact, she lives inside the collective mind of a plant called the Black Mercy.
 The Black Mercy is a plant that creates a dream of a person’s perfect life.
 In the Justice League Animated Series, it latched on to Superman and showed him his perfect life on Krypton, with his wife and two children.
 His parents were still alive, and Krypton was safe.
 When it attached to Green Lantern, he was able to save all of Coast City from destruction.